watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 7: Configure Continuous Delivery to the Kubernetes Cluster

-In this task, you will use GitHub Actions to automate the process for deploying the web image to the AKS cluster.
+In this task, you will use GitHub Actions workflows to automate the process for deploying the web image to the AKS cluster.
 You will update the workflow and configure a job so that when new images are pushed to the ACR, the pipeline deploys the image to the AKS cluster.

 1. Navigate to the `.github/workflows` folder of the git repository, and open the `content-web.yml` workflow using `vi`: